 Groundwater Management Plan, SIGMA Alternative Plan, Santa Ana River Watermaster, & Imported Water Recharge Report

 Groundwater Management Plan 2015 Update

 OCWD adopted its first Groundwater Management Plan in 1989.
-The lastest update was completed in 2015.
+The latest update was completed in 2015.
 This plan sets forth basin management goals and objectives and describes how the basin is managed.
 This includes description of basin hydrogeology, water supply monitoring programs, management and operation of recharge facilities, water quality protection and management, and natural resource and collaborative watershed programs.
 Basin management goals are (1) to protect and enhance groundwater quality, (2) to protect and increase the sustainable yield of the basin in a cost-effective manner, and (3) to increase the efficiency of District operations.

 Sustainable Groundwater Management Act Alternative Plan

 In 2014, the California Sustainable Groundwater Management Act (SGMA) was passed.
 The law provides authority for agencies to develop and implement groundwater sustainability plans (GSP) or alternative plans that demonstrate the basin is being managed sustainably.
 On January 1, 2017, the Orange County Water District, city of La Habra, and Irvine Ranch Water District submitted the Basin 8-1 Alternative to the California Department of Water Resources.
 Elements to be included in GSPs as described in the California Water Code (§10727.2, 10727.4, and 10727.6) have been incorporated into the Alternative.
 Prior to the Alternative, OCWD provided five groundwater management plans.
 The first was published in 1989 and its last was published in 2015.
 Like its predecessors, the Basin 8-1 Alternative will be updated every five years per SGMA requirements.

 Santa Ana River Watermaster